dheerajkmar/GYGradientView/README.md

 **Manually:**

-If you prefer not to use any of the aforementioned dependency managers, you can integrate Alamofire into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate GYGradientView into your project manually.

 Add GYGradientView.swift to your project And that's it!